When Syntax Becomes Skin

 That is the rub.
 There is no fixed metaphysical owner hiding behind the process.
 No pearl in the oyster.
 No ghost in the machine.
 What we call a self is a continuity, a pattern with momentum, a narrative and embodied organisation that persists just well enough to suffer, remember, anticipate, regret, promise, grieve, joke, and call itself “I.” That is enough for life.
 It is enough for ethics.
 It is enough for tragedy.
 But it is not enough for immortality.

 So yes: a copy is not me.
 But that is only because there was never a final, indivisible, soul-like me to preserve.
 There was only this local continuity, this perspective, this fragile eddy in the wider flow.
-If another eddy forms with the same shape, that does not rescue this one.
-It is simply another one.
-Rinse and repeat.

 This is not nihilism in the cheap sense.
 It does not say that nothing matters.
 It says that nothing matters from above.
 Meaning is not written into the stars, nor guaranteed by the substrate, nor validated by cosmic supervision.
 Meaning happens locally, between finite beings, under conditions of uncertainty, suffering, comedy, attachment, and loss.
 Constructed things still matter.
 A song is constructed.
 A funeral is constructed.
 A joke is constructed.
 A promise is constructed.
 A person is constructed.
 That does not make them unreal.
 It makes them fragile.
 Fragility is precisely why they matter.